Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes

 As previously mentioned, we will also apply this result to $k$-nearest neighbour graphs, again in a similar manner to Spielman and Teng~\cite[Corollary 5.2]{spielman1996spectral, spielman2007spectral}.
 Let $\tau_d$ denote the \defn{kissing number} in $d$ dimensions, which is the maximum number of non-overlapping unit balls in $\RR^d$ arranged to all touch a central unit ball.
 It is known that as $d\to\infty$, $2^{0.2075d(1+\oo(1))}\leq\tau_d\leq2^{0.401d(1+\oo(1))}$~\cite{wyner65,katabiansky1978bounds}.
 Hence, $\log\tau_d\gtrsim d$ and $\tau_d^{\frac1d}\lesssim 1$.
-Miller, Teng, Thurston, and Vavasis~\cite{miller1997separators} observed that every $k$-nearest neighbour graph is the subgraph of a $\tau_dk$-ply neighbourhood system, and moreover that every $k$-nearest neighbour graph has maximum degree bounded by $\tau_dk$.
-Hence, we obtain the following corollary: \begin{corollary} Let $G$ be a $d$-dimensional $k$-nearest neighbour graph with $n$ vertices.
+Miller, Teng, Thurston, and Vavasis~\cite{miller1997separators} observed that every $k$-nearest neighbour graph is the subgraph of an intersection graph of balls with ply $\tau_dk$, and moreover that every $k$-nearest neighbour graph has maximum degree bounded by $\tau_dk$.
+Hence, we obtain the following corollary: \begin{corollary}[Restatement of \cref{cor:knn-lambda-2-star-bound}] Let $G$ be a $d$-dimensional $k$-nearest neighbour graph with $n$ vertices.
 Then,